The NYS GIS Association

 The NYS GIS Association is pleased to announce that we have received a generous $10,000 grant from the Fund For the City of New York to determine the GIS needs and resources in local government throughout New York State.
 We look forward to furthering our mission to support development of GIS throughout New York State by embarking on this new endeavor.

 Please see the Emerging GIS Resources page and check back often as we will be adding new content.
 Second video added January 2016.
 If you'd like more information please contact Mickey Dietrich at email@example.com

 Take the survey and ensure your municipality is represented.

 New and Improved Store Available NOW

 As many of your know we have been offering NYS GIS Association merchandise.
 We’ve gotten many positive responses as we’ve displayed the merchandise throughout the state.
 To better serve you we have improved our store by moving to a different company.
 Check out the new webstore.

-A new job has been added to the NYS GIS Association website.
+New jobs have been added to the NYS GIS Association website.
 Visit the GIS Job Postings page to view GIS jobs.
-The NYS GIS Association is your source for GIS jobs in NYS!read more
+The NYS GIS Association is your source for GIS jobs!read more

 Article courtesy of PetaPixel The folks at National Geographic just did a solid favor for all the adventurous outdoor photographers out there.
 They put every US Geological Survey (USGS) topographical map from across the United States on one easy-to-navigate site and...read more